 EV charging point installation: a business guide for electricians

-Electric vehicle sales in the UK hit 1 million in 2024, and the government has confirmed that new petrol and diesel car sales will end by 2035.
-Every one of those electric vehicles needs somewhere to charge, and most owners want a dedicated charger at home.
-For electricians, this is one of the clearest business opportunities of the decade.
+Electric vehicle sales in the UK reached 1 million in 2024, with the government confirming that new petrol and diesel car sales will cease by 2035.
+Each of these electric vehicles requires a charging point, and most owners prefer a dedicated home charger.
+For electricians, this represents one of the clearest business prospects of the decade.

 The size of the opportunity

-There are currently around 1.2 million battery electric vehicles on UK roads, with another 800,000 plug-in hybrids.
-By 2030, that number is expected to reach 9 million.
-Each domestic EV charger installation is worth £800 to £1,500 to the electrician, and commercial installations can be worth significantly more.
+Currently, there are about 1.2 million battery electric vehicles on UK roads, alongside 800,000 plug-in hybrids.
+By 2030, this number is projected to grow to 9 million.
+Each domestic EV charger installation can earn an electrician between £800 and £1,500, with commercial installations offering even greater returns.

-The market is growing at 30-40% per year, and there are not enough qualified installers to keep up with demand.
-In many areas, homeowners are waiting 4 to 8 weeks for an installation because there simply are not enough certified electricians available.
+The market is expanding by 30-40% annually, yet there aren't enough qualified installers to meet the demand.
+In many locations, homeowners face waits of 4 to 8 weeks for an installation due to a shortage of certified electricians.

 What qualifications do you need?